Chanka–Inca War: War

-During the reign of Viracocha Inca, the Chanka armies left their territory, around 1430, in order to conquer Cusco.
+During the reign of Viracocha Inca, the Chanka armies left their territory, around 1430, to conquer Cusco.
 Their forces were divided into three, in respect to the ancient tradition of the Andes.
 One army, led by Astu Huaraca and Tumay Huaraca, was heading towards Cusco, while the other two were in charge of conquering Kuntisuyu, one being led by the generals Malma and Irapa, and the other being led by Yana Vilca and Teclo Vilca.

 In Cusco, Viracocha Inca had given political and military command to his co-ruler and intended successor, Inca Urco, while the Chanka armies were stationed near Rimac Tampu, in Vilcacunga or Vilcacuna.
 At the time, an internal conflict opposed the ruling religious caste to the class of warrior chieftains or sinchis.
 From Vilcacunga, the Chankas sent emissaries informing the Incas of their invasion, which led Viracocha Inca and his sons Urco and Socso to take refuge in the fort of Caquia Xaquixaguana near Cusco.
 Cusi Yupanqui, according to some chroniclers Viracocha's son, stayed to defend Cusco with the help of Viracocha's generals Apo Mayta, Vicaquirao, and Quiliscachi Urco Guaranga, and a group of nobles and servants.
 The numbers of eight defendors indicated by colonial documents and four main figures were important in Inca social structure and cosmology.
 The Canas and the Canchis, to the south of Cusco, allied with the Inca, while the Ayarmaca allied with the Chanka.
 But the majority of the surrounding chiefdoms waited to see the outcome of the war.

-In Susurpuquio, according to some colonial accounts, Pachacuti had a vision of the creator deity Viracocha, who predicted his victory, a detail which, according to ethno-historian María Rostworowski, "has a remarkably European flavor, since Andean tradition would require offerings of numerous sacrifices […] in order to obtain the oracle".
+In Susurpuquio, according to some colonial accounts, Pachacuti had a vision of the creator deity Viracocha, who predicted his victory, a detail which, according to ethno-historian María Rostworowski, "has a remarkably European flavor, since Andean tradition would require offerings of numerous sacrifices … to obtain the oracle".
 Because of this vision, some colonial chroniclers have associated Pachacuti with the institution of Viracocha as the principal deity, while others have described Pachacuti as the founder of the Inti sun cult, to the detriment of older deities such as Viracocha.
 According to Catherine Julien, Pachacuti's vision was originally attributed to the solar supernatural, but was later associated with Viracocha, the latter potentially being an invention post-dating European conquest.

 Attack of Cusco

 The Chanka forces, convinced of their victory, attacked Cusco.
 However, against previous expectations, the Inca managed to defeat the Chankas, who were forced to retreat.
-Cusi Yupanqui, wanting to annihilate the Chanka chiefdom, led his armies into Chanka territory in order to win a decisive victory.
+Cusi Yupanqui, wanting to annihilate the Chanka chiefdom, led his armies into Chanka territory to win a decisive victory.